The Hare and the Tortoise, A New Look

 That is the fable’s true meaning.

 The hare is that part of our human nature which is the lowest.
 It is pure physicality.
 The only thoughts at this level are survival and reproduction.
 The hare is the perfect symbol, as the reproductive capacities of that creature are legend; and its speed permits it to survive in the wild.
-But the hare has no other attribute worthy of consideration – the only thing it (he) can do is boast about the one thing he can do well – and this is not even a learned trait, it is a genetic trait – speed of foot.
-We won’t mention breeding prowess, but that is also innate and not acquired.
+But the hare has no other attribute worthy of consideration – the only thing the hare can do is boast about the one thing it can do well – and this is not even a learned trait, it is a genetic trait – speed of foot.
+We won’t mention breeding prowess, but that is also innate and not acquired or learned.

 But even the genetic trait of speed is only of value if it is properly used.